r-pufky/docs/windows-issues.md

            -rec cont
 ```

+or by taking ownership and copying the files to a NTFS partition with proper SID's set.

-Additionally, the drive should really be nuked and re-formatted [using well-known SID's][15] which will remove this issue.
+The affected NTFS partition should really be nuked and re-formatted [using well-known SID's or defaults][15] which will remove this issue.

 [1]: http://blog.architecting.it/2012/07/10/windows-server-2012-windows-server-8-resilient-file-system/w8-refs-2/
 [2]: http://www.thewindowsclub.com/disable-superfetch-prefetch-ssd